CREATIVE

 3. Streamlined focus on market-relevant needs: Make decisions based on what the market needs.
 Xerox, for example, changed its market position by transitioning its business model.
 They moved away from traditional print-related products.
 Instead, they focused on digital document solutions and services.

-Strategies you can steal from companies that have rebranded successfully
+What to steal from companies that have rebranded successfully

 team-discussion